Olivia Langdon Clemens: Life after wedding

 Olivia helped her husband with the editing of his books, articles, and lectures.
 She was a "faithful, judicious, and painstaking editor", Clemens wrote.
 This was one of the things that Livy had on her list of things to do, and she prided herself in helping her husband to edit these works.
 However, she could be critical of him at times.
 She continued to help her husband to edit works up until a few months before her death.

 Olivia was also a proponent of women's rights, and surrounded herself with influential women including Julia Beecher and Isabella Beecher Hooker.

 In 1895 and 1896, Olivia and her daughter, Clara, accompanied Samuel on his around-the-world lecture tour, which he undertook to pay off his debts.
-In 1896, their daughter Susy, who had remained at home in the US, died of spinal meningitis at age 24, a devastating blow to both Olivia and her husband.
+In 1896, their daughter Susy, who had remained at home in the US, died of spinal meningitis at age 24, a crushing blow to both Olivia and her husband.
 The family lived in Switzerland, Austria, and England until 1902.
 Other places the Clemenses lived included Sweden, Germany, France, and Italy.
 They then returned to the United States, lived in Riverdale, New York, and arranged to move into a house in Tarrytown, New York.
 Olivia's health began worsening and, advised to keep a distance from her husband in order to keep from getting overexcited, went months without seeing him.
-However, Twain frequently broke the rule and secretly saw her in order to exchange love letters and kisses.
+However, Samuel frequently broke the rule and secretly saw her in order to exchange love letters and kisses.
 By the end of 1903, doctors' advice led the Clemens family to move to Italy for the warm climate where they resided in a rented villa outside of Florence.

-But scarcely six months later, on June 5 1904, Olivia died in Florence from heart failure.
-She was cremated, and her ashes are interred at Woodlawn Cemetery in Elmira.
-Twain, who was devastated by her death, died in 1910; he is interred beside her.
+Scarcely six months later, however, on June 5, 1904, Olivia died in Florence from heart failure.
+She was cremated, and her ashes were interred at Woodlawn Cemetery in Elmira.
+Samuel, who was devastated by her death, died in 1910; he is interred beside her.